Your step by step guide to claiming health insurance when going to hospital

 If you are in an accident or suffer a serious illness and require hospital treatment, the last thing you want to worry about is how you will be covered by your health insurance.
 This guide will cover everything you need to know regarding your treatment and how to take the right steps to ensure your expenses are adequately covered.
 It covers all the essentials in the hospital process from ensuring you have adequate health cover to making a claim and even packing a bag.

 It’s important to talk to your GP before going to hospital to ensure you won’t be paying any more than necessary for your treatment.
-If your GP needs to refer you to a specialist, tell them which private health insurance company you are with and ask for a referral to a specialist who is registered with that insurer.
-Alternatively, you can ask for an open referral, which is a list of specialists and you can then call your insurer to find out which specialist on the list provides services covered by your policy.
+If your GP needs to refer you to a specialist, tell them which health fund you are with and ask for a referral to a specialist who is registered with that fund.
+Alternatively, you can ask for an open referral, which is a list of specialists and you can then call your fund to find out which specialist on the list provides services covered by your policy.

 You should also consult your specialist before agreeing to go to hospital and in addition to asking them about your upcoming treatment (risks, benefits etc), also ask them if there will be any out of pocket expenses such as the cost of a prosthesis or fees charged by other specialists who may be involved in your treatment (i.e. anaesthetist, pathologist, radiologist etc).

-You should also contact your insurer prior to going to hospital and ask them a series of questions concerning your hospital treatment.
+You should also contact your fund prior to going to hospital and ask them a series of questions concerning your hospital treatment.
 These might include;